hugoslv/wolverino/README.md

 deploy and retract using Electromyography (EMG) or Mechanomyography (MMG) signals.

-Here you'll find instructions on how to recreate our prototype developed during [Pixels Camp 2016](https://www.youtube.com/watch?v=msZYemtDlfM) with EMG-based control, created using the [littleBits](http://littlebits.cc/) and [BITalino](http://bitalino.com/) platforms.
+Here you'll find instructions on how to recreate our initial prototype developed during [Pixels Camp 2016](https://www.youtube.com/watch?v=msZYemtDlfM) with EMG-based control, built using the [littleBits](http://littlebits.cc/) and [BITalino](http://bitalino.com/) platforms.

-A later iteration has been
+A second iteration based on the Arduino with MMG-based control has been created with the purpose of providing a low-cost alternative.

 ## What we've used for our builds
 Between (a lot of) 3D printed parts, textiles, hardware and other